-COMM 2367 fulfills this requirement by providing opportunities for students to find and evaluate material from the library, research databases, and online.
-Students will use highly credible and relevant sources to analyze and build effective persuasive arguments.
+COMM 2367 fulfills this GE requirement by providing opportunities for students to find and evaluate material from the library, research databases, and online.
+Students then select information to use in the development of their persuasive argument.

 COURSE OBJECTIVES

 Students who complete this course will also: